aliyun/terraform-provider-alicloud/website/docs/d/dms_enterprise_proxy_accesses.html.markdown

 * `accesses` - A list of Proxy Access Entries.
 Each element contains the following attributes:
     * `id` - Security Protection authorization ID.
     * `access_id` - The authorized account of the security agent.
-    * `gmt_create` - The authorization time of the security access agent permission.
+    * `create_time` - The authorization time of the security access agent permission.
     * `indep_account` - Database account.
     * `instance_id` - The ID of the instance.
     * `origin_info` - The source information of the security access agent permission is enabled, and the return value is as follows:**Owner Authorization**: The UID of the owner in parentheses.**Work Order Authorization**: The ticket number in parentheses is the number of the user to apply for permission.